aliyun/terraform-provider-alicloud/website/docs/r/nas_data_flow.html.markdown

 * `dry_run` - (Optional) The dry run.
 * `file_system_id` - (Required, ForceNew) The ID of the file system.
 * `fset_id` - (Required, ForceNew) The ID of the Fileset.
-* `source_security_type` - (Optional, Computed, ForceNew) The security protection type of the source storage.
+* `source_security_type` - (Optional, ForceNew) The security protection type of the source storage.
 If the source storage must be accessed through security protection, specify the security protection type of the source storage.
 Value:
   - `NONE` (default): Indicates that the source storage does not need to be accessed through security protection.
   - `SSL`: Protects access through SSL certificates.
 * `source_storage` - (Required, ForceNew) The access path of the source store.
 Format: `<storage type>://<path>`.
 Among them: